iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

 Prerequisites
 #############
-The sample data used in the examples of this guide can be found here - ...
+The sample data used in the examples of this guide can be found `here <https://iossifovlab.com/distribution/public/tutorial_examples/>`_.

 A pedigree file (usually found with a .ped extension) is a text file with delimiter-separated values (comma, tab, etc.), that contains the following columns: